GlobalMaksimum/sadedegel/sadedegel/prebuilt/README.md

 ### Customer Sentiment Analysis

-Classifier assigns each customer product review into one of `POSITIVE`, `NEGATIVE`, `NEUTRAL` categories.
+Classifier assigns each customer product review into one of `POSITIVE`, `NEGATIVE` categories.

 #### Loading model
 ```python